conduitxyz/ronin-migration-reth-docker/README.md

 If you run into issues, try deleting the persistent data in your `--datadir` directory and restart the reth container image.

+Please ensure that for tesntet you have at least 100GB of space.
+For mainnet, at least 800GB of space.

 ## Rolling your own
 If you'd like to roll your own images, the appropriate files will be available under: